Porges/ways-to-play/src/games/laugh-and-lie-down/index.md

 ---

 <p class="lead">
 Laugh and Lie Down is a {% a  fishing-games, fishing game %} for five (or four) players from the 17th century.{%fn%}By 1784 it was being described as “old-fashioned”.[@ObservationsOnSomeOldFashionedGames p.
 134]{%endfn%} The only known description of this game is from Francis Willughby’s <cite>Book of Games</cite>.[@FrancisWillughby p.
-138]
+138] but also appears that same year in a humourous tract.[@APublicansReason]
 </p>

+In some cases the name is implied to have sexual meaning, for example in the pamphlet @SeriousReflections [13], which says:

+> There are other Games, which seem compos’d on Purpose to shock the Modesty, or, at least to give an _unlucky_ Bias to the Ideas of the younger Part of box Sexes.
+To name two of these will be sufficient, as my own Delicacy will not suffer me to dwell long upon them.
+And, indeed, I could not have persuaded myself to have gone thus far, but that I think any Female Reader, into whose Hands this Letter may happen to fall, will _easily_ be intreated to suffer her Eyes to jump over the following Words in Italics, viz. _Laugh and lie down_, and _{%gameref my-ladys-hole %}_.

 ## Play